jakelazaroff/relate/README.md

 [![Bower version](https://badge.fury.io/bo/relate.svg)](http://badge.fury.io/bo/relate)

-**Relate** is a tiny client-side relational document store.
-It's useful for web applications with static data for which there are still relationships — for example, a record label might have a website in which there are artists, albums and songs, all of which relate to each other.
+**Relate** is a tiny client-side relational datastore.
+It's useful for web applications with static relational data, allowing you to import JSON data, create collections of objects, define relations between them, and easily traverse the relationship graph from your application code. **Relate** is lightweight, dependency-free and framework-agnostic, easily compatible with applications built with Angular, React and more.

+Note that while objects and their relationships can be modified, **Relate** works best with a predefined dataset that doesn't change during the application's runtime.
+If your application involves changing data, consider a more robust relational framework such as [Backbone](http://backbonejs.org) paired with [Backbone-relational](http://backbonerelational.org).

 ## Dependencies